dsolstad/dbyll/_posts/2018-05-01-phpGolf-tips-and-tricks.md

 * '^' (char 94) -> ~¡
 * '_' (char 95) -> ~  (char 160, the fact you are not able to see whitespace doesn't mean that PHP treat is as whitespace!)
 ```

-Sometimes your code will be much shorter if you invert the input or create your output inverted.

 ## Arrays